cryptocoinjs/cryptocoinjs.com/markdown/guide/getting-started.md

 ### Note on Node.js Packages

-The Node.js ecosystem contains many software modules or packages and its growing exponentially.
+The Node.js ecosystem contains many software modules or packages and it's growing exponentially.
 The common wisdom of the Node.js ecosystem is that it's best to write packages that do one thing well akin to the UNIX philosophy.
 Hence the CryptoCoinJS roots.
 You can view a list of packages here: [https://www.npmjs.org/](https://www.npmjs.org/)

 Each Node.js package has a `package.json` file.
 To create your own, simply run: